DizNicolasAmor/interviews-practice/RUST.md

 Explicit lifetime annotations are necessary in cases where the lifetime cannot be inferred from the code, such as when returning a reference that is created inside a function.
 In such cases, the `static` lifetime may be used to indicate that the reference is valid for the entire lifetime of the program.

-### 29. Have you ever used Rust's unsafe features to optimize performance-critical code?
-If so, give an example.
+### 29. How to use unsafe features to optimize performance-critical code?

+Unsafe features in Rust allow for low-level manipulation of memory and can be used to optimize performance-critical code.
+Examples include using raw pointers and calling external functions through FFI.
+Unsafe code should be contained within `unsafe` blocks and must ensure that it does not violate Rust's memory safety or type safety rules.
+An example of unsafe code that can improve performance is using `std::intrinsics::copy_nonoverlapping` to copy memory directly, bypassing the usual Rust checks for memory safety.

 ### 30. How trait system enables generic programming and how this can be used to write reusable code?